-Roberto has always told me that Emilia Romagna is one of his all-time favorite food regions, and I can now understand why.
+Emilia Romagna is a special food region.
 Many items above are specialties of Emilia Romagna, land of regional goodies such as Parmigiano-Reggiano, Prosciutto di Parma, and traditional balsamic vinegar of Modena, among other cultural icons such as opera (e.g., Giuseppe), cars (e.g., Ferrari, Maserati).
 From a friend’s request, I will post the recipe for fresh pasta that can be made into tortellini, tagliatelle, pappardelle, etc. After all, fresh egg-based pasta is another gem of this region.

 Tagliatelle With Fresh Tomatoes Recipe

 Courtesy of Academia Barilla

 - 3 eggs

 - 2 sprigs fresh basil, plus more for garnish